So, doing a vacuum test can tell you more about your engine, than you think.

 - The exhaust ports

-Vacuum drawn from an opening ahead of the throttle is called ported vacuum.
-So, Throttle opening affects ported vacuum opposite to the way it affects manifold vacuum.
-For example, at closed throttle; manifold vacuum is at its peak.
-But there is no significant vacuum at a port ahead of the throttle plate when the throttle is closed.
-Vacuum appears at such a port only when the throttle opens.
+To clarify, vacuum drawn from an opening; ahead of the throttle is called, ported vacuum.
+So, throttle opening affects ported vacuum; opposite to the way it affects manifold vacuum.
+For example, at closed throttle manifold vacuum is at its peak.
+But, there is no significant vacuum at a port ahead of the throttle plate, when the throttle is closed.
+Vacuum appears at such a port, only when the throttle opens.

-Ported vacuum is used to control vehicle systems in relation to engine load.
-As a result, These include old-fashioned distributor vacuum advance diaphragms and carburetor assist devices.
+So, ported vacuum is used to control vehicle systems, in relation to, engine load.
+As a result, these include old-fashioned distributor vacuum advance diaphragms and carburetor assist devices.
 They also include many emissions control devices and transmission shift points.
-So, Under some engine load conditions; ported vacuum may equal manifold vacuum; but it can never exceed it.
+So, under some engine load conditions; ported vacuum may equal manifold vacuum; but, it can never exceed it.